-Additionally, hotels have been found liable for injuries sustained by food poisoning, slip and falls in private bathrooms, or trips over guest room furniture.
+Additionally, hotels have been found liable for injuries sustained by food poisoning, slip and fall in private bathrooms, or trips over guest room furniture.
 Sadly, some very serious hotel injuries have occurred due to criminal acts perpetrated on hotel guests or patrons on the hotel premises, such as in badly lit areas of the hotel grounds.

-Premises Liability – Slip and Fall Accidents
+1. Slip and Fall Accidents

 Perhaps the most common accident at a Florida hotel involves someone getting hurt from a slip and fall.
-We’ve discussed these dangers before.

 Here are some examples of common slip and fall accidents where the Florida hotel’s negligence caused someone harm:

-- Slip And Fall at the Swimming Pool or Spa
+b.
+Slip And Fall at the Swimming Pool or Spa

-- Trip And Fall Over Broken Hotel Furniture
+c.
+Trip And Fall Over Broken Hotel Furniture

-- Slip And Fall In Stairways
+d.
+Slip And Fall In Stairways

 Burns have different causes.
 Chemicals can cause burns to human skin.
 Fire and its flames can cause serious or fatal burns, too.
 Electrical burns can happen in hotels that can be very serious.
 Even hot water out of the shower can scald a hotel guest.